Elavil (Amitriptyline)

 Elavil overdose

-When Elavil is abused in high doses or alongside other substances such as opioid painkillers it greatly increases the chances of overdose.
+When Elavil is abused in high doses or alongside other substances, such as opioid painkillers, it greatly increases the chances of overdose.
 An overdose of amitriptyline can be fatal.

 Elavil withdrawal

-When someone has taken Elavil in high doses or for a long period of time, then there is a high likelihood that they will experience withdrawal symptoms if they suddenly stop taking the drug.
+When someone has taken Elavil in high doses or for a long period of time, there is a high likelihood that they will experience withdrawal symptoms if they suddenly stop taking the drug.

 Common withdrawal symptoms from Elavil include: